Oregon Route 130

-Oregon Route 130, known as the Little Nestucca Highway No. 130 (see Oregon highways and routes), is an Oregon state highway which runs through the Oregon Coast Range, between Oretown and Dolph.
+Oregon Route 130, known as the Little Nestucca Highway No. 130 (see Oregon highways and routes), is an American state highway in Oregon which runs through the Oregon Coast Range, between Oretown and Dolph.
 It is 9 mi long.

 Route description

 The western terminus of Oregon Route 130 is at intersection with U.S. Route 101 in Oretown, near Nestucca Bay.
 It then heads southeast from there along the Little Nestucca River, for 9 mi, until it ends at Oregon Route 22 in Dolph.

 History

 Oregon Route 130 is a post-2002 number, and until recently did not have posted route markers.
 However, it appeared on the 2009-2011 official Oregon State Highway Map, and in November 2011 shields for 130 were posted at both its ends.